John Brevard

 Nurturing love.

-Shakespeare, Henley, Kipling, James Allen.
+Shakespeare, Henley, Kipling, and James Allen.

 Shakespeare.